lgaudencio/warsaw-uprising-1944/README.md

 * Discover
     * The discover page will allow the user to know where the Warsaw Uprising museum is located.
 There is information such as the address, opening times and a link to the website.
-    * A Google Map API was also add so the user can look around and plan their route, they can also click to expand the map and it will open in a new tab.
+    * A Google Map API was also added so the user can look around and plan their route, they can also click to expand the map and it will open in a new tab.
     * This information was added so the user can plan their visit if they wish.

     ![Museum information and map](assets/images/discover.png)